 Why Athens was called as a “dream among wonderful ruins, from Louis-François Cassas?
 Here is the list of Athens”s destructions that made all these ruins….

-480 BC Persians invaded empty Athens and burn Acropolis.
+480 BC Persians invaded empty Athens and burned Acropolis and its building.
 Pericles later introduced its reconstruction plan and today we all see Parthenon.

 431-404 BC Pelopponesian army made some raids in Attica region, outside Athens Walls.
 But after Athens defeat in Peloponnesian War, Spartans prevented their allies to demolish Athens (as it was proposed), proving their Spartan spirit, claiming that Athens was leading Greece during Persian Wars.
 Athens was obliged to destroy a part of its Walls.